 United Way invites certification applications from any 501c3 nonprofit serving Harrisonburg and/or Rockingham County.
 The application assesses the capacity of the applicant in the areas of organizational management, human resources, board governance, and financial management.

-2. United Way Grant Evaluation - United Way invites grant proposals from any certified nonprofit in alignment with the criteria outlined in the Community Action Plan and Community Impact Fund Guidelines.
-Applications are reviewed by more than four dozen community impact team volunteers from a broad array of professions and industries in Harrisonburg and Rockingham County.
+United Way invites grant proposals from any certified nonprofit in alignment with the criteria outlined in the Community Action Plan and Community Impact Fund Guidelines.
+Applications are reviewed by dozens of community impact team volunteers from a broad array of professions and industries in Harrisonburg and Rockingham County.